Ensemble-Matrix/Assessments/deployment/README.md

 # ASSESSMENT PROJECT - ENSEMBLE MATRIX PVT LTD

-Please make your own branch of this repo before committing
+Please make your own branch of this repo before committing, the name of the branch should be your own name in camelCase.

 ## Requirements:
 1. Make a server that serves a REST model to classify the fashion MNIST dataset.